manasa-arun/python/content/en/Tips/all_built-in_function_in_python.md

 ---
-title: "all() function in Python"
+title: "Python all() function syntax, usage & example"
-description: "all() function syntax, parameters, examples in Python"
+description: "The `all()` function is one of the built-in functions in python"
 date: "2022-07-20T03:58:00+00:00"
 draft: false
 link: "all() in built-in functions"